Literacy Launch Institutes

 Attend as a Team—Unlock an Additional Opportunity!

-School or district teams that attend the 4-day Literacy Launch Institute together will be eligible to apply for free coaching at your school site from HILL for Literacy.
-This exclusive coaching opportunity—offered only to teams—will take place during the 2025–2026 school year and support implementation of evidence-based early literacy practices learned at the Institute.
+School or district teams that attend any 4-day Literacy Launch Institute may be eligible to apply for free coaching at your school site from HILL for Literacy.
+This exclusive coaching opportunity—offered only to teams—will support implementation of evidence-based early literacy practices learned at the Institute.

 FAQs